reasonmethis/docdocgo-core/README.md

 > As always, all fetched content will be added to the collection for any follow-up chat.

-### The recommended workflow for "infinite" research
+### The recommended workflow for classic research

 The "infinite" research capability of DocDocGo comes from the ability to automatically perform multiple repetitions of the `deeper` command (and other research commands).
 Simply run `/re deeper N`, where `N` is a number, to automatically run the `deeper` command `N` times, each time doubling the number of sources.
 Setting `N` to 5, for example, will result in a report that is based on 32x more sources than the initial report (around 200).
 This will take a while, of course, and you can abort at any time by reloading the app.

-Here's a simple workflow for research:
+Here's a basic workflow for research:

 1. Start with `/re <your query>` to generate a report based on the initial sources.
 2. Decide on the next step: